-ECAC's Focal Point for Economic Matters is Silvia Gehrer, Director General of Civil Aviation, Austria.
+ECAC's Focal Point for Economic Matters is currently vacant.

-ECAC activities in the economic field aim at promoting an economically efficient, sustainable and competitive European air transport sector, and have four main components:
+ECAC activities in the economic field aim at promoting an economically efficient, sustainable and competitive European air transport sector, and have four main features.

-- The Working Group has been established to exchange views on current and future challenges for the aviation community (e.g. competition, market access, taxation, ownership and control) and to provide an effective forum for discussion on economic matters of common interest to all ECAC Member States. <Terms of Reference - May 2016>
+The Economic Working Group has been established to exchange views on current and future challenges for the aviation community (e.g. competition, market access, taxation, ownership and control) and to provide an effective forum for discussion on economic matters of common interest to all ECAC Member States.
+The position of chair is currently vacant. <Terms of Reference - May 2016>

-The fourth is the organisation of ECAC/EU Dialogues with the air transport industry on topics of common interest.
-The ECAC/EU Dialogue is held every three years, and the next edition is scheduled to take place in Rome in June 2017.
+4) The fourth is the organisation of ECAC/EU Dialogues with the air transport industry on topics of common interest.
+The ECAC/EU Dialogue is held every three years.

-During the Forum Directors General are joined by senior representatives from the European Commission, the European Aviation Safety Agency (EASA), ICAO and EUROCONTROL, and the debates are very much facilitated and enhanced by input from selected external speakers mainly from the industry.
+During the Forum Directors General are joined by senior representatives from the European Commission, the European Aviation Safety Agency (EASA), ICAO and EUROCONTROL, and the debates are very much facilitated and enhanced by input from selected external speakers mainly from the industry as well as academics.

 ECAC/EU Dialogues with the air transport industry

-Since 1995 nine ECAC/EU Dialogues have taken place across Europe.
-Typically organised every two or three years, they have covered a wide range of topics, including airport capacity, economic issues, aviation and the environment, air passenger rights, improving the passenger experience and whether this should be achieved through competition or regulation, and, in 2014, the competitiveness of the European air transport in a global environment.
+Since 1995, ten ECAC/EU Dialogues have taken place across Europe.
+Typically organised every two or three years, they have covered a wide range of topics, including airport capacity, economic issues, aviation and the environment, air passenger rights, improving the passenger experience and whether this should be achieved through competition or regulation, and European air transport competitiveness in a global environment.

 The Dialogues attract approximately 150 delegates who are principally Directors General of Civil Aviation and their senior colleagues, and senior representatives of European airlines, airport operators, air navigation service providers, manufacturers, academics and European industry organisations.
 They continue to offer a welcome forum for the air transport industry and thanks to the seniority of the speakers contributing to each event, provide a stimulating and informative debate.